A lot or a little?

 Is it any good?

-Just like It's Not the Stork, this book does what it sets out to do in a very straightforward manner that all kids will appreciate -- they're not talked down to for a second.
-The book covers even more ground and gets where tweens probably are in their knowledge about such things -- they've gathered a few facts and some half-truths and some things that aren't so true and are embarrassed to admit that they can't tell the difference -- with some kids even deciding that they don't want to really know at all and what's the fuss all about anyway?
+This book does what it sets out to do in a very straightforward manner that all kids will appreciate, and it doesn't talk down to them for a second.
+It's So Amazing! covers even more ground than Robie H. Harris' It's Not the Stork, and gets where tweens probably are in their knowledge about such things: They've gathered a few facts and some half-truths and some things that aren't so true and are embarrassed to admit that they can't tell the difference, with some kids even deciding that they don't want to really know at all, and what's the fuss all about anyway?
 The bird and bee cartoon characters that are present throughout do a good job of expressing both common kid viewpoints, and kids' reactions to these characters will help parents start good conversations with kids about what they're thinking.
 If you're only looking to discuss certain topics at certain times, the table of contents lays out each section very clearly.

 Talk to your kids about ...

-Families can talk about any questions they may have after sharing this book.
+Families can talk about any questions they may have after sharing It's So Amazing!
 What did you know already?
 What do you want to know more about?

-Talk about why these topics can be hard to talk about.
+Why are these topics hard to talk about?
 What do kids find embarrassing?
 What do parents find embarrassing?
 Are you less embarrassed now that you know the facts?